uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ### Before you start

-All the machines in the lab have Maya installed, if you want you use your own machine follow the installation guide.
+All the machines in the lab have Maya 2025 installed, if you want you use your own machine follow the installation guide

 [Maya Installaton Guide](https://www.uwe.ac.uk/study/it-services/software/specialist-software#autodesk_maya)

-We will be using Maya 2025, but you can use a previous version.

 It is essential that you have a mouse.